rapsalands/insomnia-plugin-exec-suite/README.md

 An Insomnia plugin to run all or conditional requests in a folder.
 Via plugin, user can `SKIP` a particular request, `WAIT` after a particular request has run or can `STOP` execution at a certain request.
 It also supports root level and request level `RETRY` options.

+## TLDR;
+Clicking on `Execute All Requests` folder menu item will execute all requests.
+1. `SKIP`
+    a.
+Skips the current/marked request irrespective of being placed as prefix or suffix.
+2. `STOP`
+    a.
+Execution flow will stop before (if placed as prefix) or after (if placed as suffix) executing marked request.
+3. `WAIT(seconds)`
+    a.
+Will await before (if placed as prefix) or after (if placed as suffix) executing marked request.
+    b.
+Waiting numbers are given in brackets in seconds.
+For example `` `WAIT(10)` `` means wait for 10 seconds.
+4. `RETRY(count)`
+    a.
+Can be placed on folder or request.
+    b.
+During execution, if any request does not return `200` status code, that request will be retried again.
+    c.
+Retry count can be provided inside brackets.
+    d.
+When placed on folder, retry settings are applicable for all requests inside folder.
+When placed on request, settings will be appicable only for that request and will override folder settings.

 ## Usage

 1. The Plugin can be used to send all requests in a folder.